Computer-Assisted Proofs for Geometric Optimization: From Crystallization to Carbon Nanotubes: Carbon Nanotube Geometries

-\begin{remark}[Nonsmooth potential] Realistic physical potentials should not exhibit singularities such as discontinuities or nondifferentiabilities (natura non facit saltus), which is why we employed rigorous numerical techniques that apply to differentiable energies.
-However, it is conceavable that physical potentials can have different degrees of smoothness such as more or less pronounced minima, which we emulate by varying parameter $\epsilon$ in \eqref{eq:energy_epsilon}.
-This does indeed have a qualitative influence on the geometry of the nanotube: While with increasing distance from the caps the nanotube radius quickly reaches a constant equilibrium value for the harmonic and the Tersoff potential, this does not happen for the less smooth potential with small $\epsilon$ (see \cref{fig:epsilon_radii}); the smaller $\epsilon$, the longer-lived are the oscillations.
+Realistic physical potentials should not exhibit singularities such as discontinuities or nondifferentiabilities (natura non facit saltus), which is why we employed rigorous numerical techniques that apply to differentiable energies.
+However, it is conceivable that physical potentials can have different degrees of smoothness such as more or less pronounced minima, which we emulate by varying the parameter $\epsilon$ in \eqref{eq:energy_epsilon}.
+This does indeed have a qualitative influence on the geometry of the nanotube: For the harmonic and Tersoff potentials, the nanotube radius quickly reaches a constant equilibrium value with increasing distance from the caps.
+This does not happen for the less smooth potential with small $\epsilon$ (see \Cref{fig:epsilon_radii}); the smaller $\epsilon$, the longer-lived are the oscillations.
 In fact, in the limit $\epsilon\to0$ it is expected that the radii of the transversal atom rings oscillate at a fixed amplitude along the full length of the capped nanotube.
-Indeed, under the simplifying assumptions of fixed prescribed bond lengths and dihedral $D_5$-symmetry (properties that are exhibited anyway by our rigorously found nanotube configurations), such a behavior was shown in \cite[Thm.\,3]{Schrief22} for infinitely long armchair-(5,5)-nanotubes that contain an atom ring with perturbed radius. \end{remark}
+Indeed, under the simplifying assumptions of fixed prescribed bond lengths and dihedral $D_5$-symmetry (properties that are exhibited anyway by our rigorously found nanotube configurations), such behavior was shown in \cite[Thm.\,3]{Schrief22} for infinitely long \((5,5)\)-armchair nanotubes that contain an atom ring with perturbed radius.